bundlewrap/bundlewrap/docs/content/misc/ai.md

-# BundleWrap AI Usage Policy
+# AI Usage Policy

 ## Philosophy: AI-Augmented Engineering vs. AI-Generated Code

 We distinguish between two fundamentally different approaches to AI:

-1. *AI-Generated Code (Discouraged):* Handing off a problem to an AI and copy-pasting the output.
+1. *AI-Generated Code (Problematic):* Handing off a problem to an AI and copy-pasting the output.
 This leads to "plausible" but buggy code, increased review fatigue, and a loss of deep system knowledge.

-2. *AI-Augmented Engineering (Encouraged):* Using AI as an assistant to accelerate an engineer's existing plan.
+2. *AI-Augmented Engineering (Allowed):* Using AI as an assistant to accelerate an engineer's existing plan.
 The human remains the architect; the AI is the high-speed drafter.

-Our goal is to foster *AI-Augmented Engineering*.
-We value the "handcrafted" quality of BundleWrap and use AI to reduce friction, not to bypass thinking.
+If a contributor chooses to use AI, our goal is to foster *AI-Augmented Engineering*.
+We value the "handcrafted" quality of BundleWrap and want AI to reduce friction, not to bypass thinking.

 ## Core Principles